mak4444/LTCFileShopPlugin/README.md

  This plugins is designed for convenient purchase/sale of cheap files.
  The Litecoin was selected because of low fee.
  The file is given instantly to the transaction.
- It is assumed that for the sake of such cheap, there is no sense in double-spending.
+ It is assumed that for thes sake of such cheap, there is no sense in specifically double-spending.
  To put the file on sale, just write it down in a special catalog (default Electrum-ltc-shop).
  The path to this directory is registered in the settings for the plugin.